|Nutritional Guidelines (per serving)|

-This creamy mashed cauliflower gets extra flavor from the soft sauteed leeks.
-It's a super easy side dish to prepare and compared to mashed potatoes, the dish is quite low in carbs.
+This creamy mashed cauliflower gets extra flavor from the soft sauteéed leeks.
+It's a super easy side dish to prepare and the dish is relatively low in carbs when compared to mashed potatoes.

 This is a delicious dish to serve along with any main dish meat, fish, or poultry.
 It will remind you of the Irish colcannon potatoes, but without the cabbage.

 The basic dish is tasty, but boiled cabbage, kale, or spinach would add some nice color and texture.
 And the extra green would make it an excellent dish for a St. Patrick's Day meal.
 Or add some grated Parmesan or shredded cheddar or Gruyere cheese for a richer mash.